Brown & Slavery & Justice

 CSSJ faculty, staff and student research and initiatives inform high-impact historical exhibitions, major film documentary projects and challenging curricula for high school students.

 The center was established after a direct recommendation of the Report of the Brown University Steering Committee on Slavery and Justice, which called on the University to “undertake a major research and teaching initiative on slavery and justice.”
-The CSSJ has already become internationally recognized for its scholarship and engagement.
+The Simmons Center has already become internationally recognized for its scholarship and engagement.

-A rich collection of CSSJ research clusters, led by faculty, staff and students, confronts such disparate problems as human trafficking, mass incarceration in the United States and racial bias in medicine.
+A rich collection of Simmons Center research clusters, led by faculty, staff and students, confronts such disparate problems as human trafficking, mass incarceration in the United States and racial bias in medicine.
 Faculty, staff and student research and initiatives inform high-impact historical exhibitions, major film documentary projects and challenging curricula for high school students.
 And, the Center’s Global Curatorial Project regularly convenes influential slavery and justice scholars, curators and educators from across the globe.

-Visit the CSSJ Online
+Visit the Simmons Center Online

 While this page introduces content from the Center for the Study of Slavery and Justice, follow the links to visit the CSSJ's website and learn more about the center's history, work and featured projects.